Comprehensive Resources for Clinicians, Clients, and Patients

-JAMIA recently published their study on the US Department of Veteran Affairs (VA) initiative to bring telehealth to Veterans in serious need of healthcare and with barriers to accessible care.
+JAMIA recently published their study on the US Department of Veteran Affairs (VA) initiative to bring telehealth to Veterans in serious need of healthcare and with barriers to accessing care.
 Eighty-six VA facilities provided tablets with telehealth capabilities to 6,745 patients.

 One Million Telehealth Visits in 2018!
 The VA continues to expand its utilization of telehealth.
 2018’s numbers are 19% higher than last years.